TupiC/ngx-marquee/README.md

 - `pauseOnHover` (optional): A boolean to pause the scroll animation when the marquee is hovered.
 Defaults to true.
 - `vertical` (optional): A boolean to switch the marquee to vertical scrolling mode.
 Defaults to false.
 - `styleClass` (optional): A custom CSS class to apply to the .om-marquee container for additional styling.
+- `scrollable` (optional): A boolean to enable or disable the marquee scroll.
+Defaults to false.

 ## Example